Dinan: Geography

-Its geographical setting is exceptional.
 Instead of nestling on the valley floor like Morlaix, most urban development has been on the hillside overlooking the river Rance.
 The area alongside the river is known as the "port of Dinan", and is connected to the town by steep streets: Rue Jerzual and its continuation outside the city walls, the Rue Petit Fort.
 The Rance has moderate turbidity and its brownish water is somewhat low in velocity due to the very low gradient of the watercourse; pH levels have been measured at a slightly basic 8.13 within the city, and electrical conductivity of the waters has tested at 33 micro-siemens per centimetre.
 In the centre of Dinan, the Rance's summer flows are typically low, in the range of 14 m3/s.

 For many years, the bridge over the river Rance at Dinan was the most northerly crossing point on the river, but the tidal power station at the mouth of the estuary, constructed in the 1960s downstream from Dinan, incorporates a 750-metre long tidal barrage, which also serves as a crossing point nearer to the sea.

 Dinan station has rail connections to Saint-Brieuc, Lamballe and Dol-de-Bretagne.

+Climate

 Population

 Inhabitants of Dinan are called dinannais and dinannaises.